-- 8. A student refusing to do clients may be dismissed and may be suspended for one week, or expelled. - 9.
-Hours are calculated in quarter-hour units.
-Students who clock in late in the morning or late from lunch will accumulate hours accordingly: one to fifteen minutes will result in the loss of a one-quarter hour unit.
-Sixteen to thirty minutes will result in the loss of two quarter-hour units, and so forth.
-It is a student's responsibility to clock in and out. - 10.
-Any loss of time due to disciplinary action by the school will be classified as an un-excused absence. - 11.
+- 10. Any loss of time due to disciplinary action by the school will be classified as an un-excused absence. - 11.
 Students who miss the scheduled day before or the scheduled return day after a holiday will be suspended for one day unless they have an excuse from physician, death in the immediate family or court (must bring documentation).